 This is an older blog post, you will find one on more recent data here

-These interactive presentations contain the latest oil & gas production data from 116,815 horizontal wells in 12 US states, through August 2019.
-Cumulative oil and gas production from these wells reached 12.2 billion bbl and 137 Tcf of natural gas.
-Ohio and West Virginia are deselected in most dashboards, as their production data is less current.
-Oklahoma is for now only available in our subscription services.
+These interactive presentations contain the latest oil & gas production data from 138,874 horizontal wells in 13 US states, through August.
+Cumulative oil and gas production from these wells reached 15.7 billion bbl and 177 Tcf of natural gas.
+Ohio and West Virginia are excluded from most overviews, as they have not yet reported July/August production data.

 This “Ultimate recovery” overview shows the relationship between production rates and cumulative production over time.
 The oil basins are preselected and the wells are grouped by the year in which production started.

-Early next week we will have a new post on North Dakota, which set a new production record in October (data for this month is already available in our subscription services).
+Next week we will have a new post on North Dakota, which will release October production data in the coming days.

 - Arkansas Oil & Gas Commission